reeonce/reeonce.github.io/_posts/Rails/2014-11-28-ruby_on_rails.markdown

 ---
 layout: post
-title: Errors of Configuring Ruby on Rails
+title: Errors when setup Ruby on Rails on EC2
 category: rails
 tags: [Ruby on Rails, passenger, nginx]
 date: 2014-11-28
 ---

-Tried to configure Rails run on Nginx.
+Tried to setup Rails run on Nginx.
 Some errors I met are listed here:

 1. Missing \`secret_key_base\` for 'production' environment, set this value in \`config/secrets.yml\`